-Keller offers are offers through Keller Williams Realty and Offerpad.
-When a seller does not want to go the traditional listing route, Keller Williams agents can get an offer for the buyer through Offerpad.
+Keller offers are offers through Keller Williams Realty and their Keller Offers program.
+When a seller does not want to go the traditional listing route, Keller Williams agents can get offers for the buyer from multiple companies.
 Also, with a Keller Offer, sellers receive a cash offer.
-And they can close in a little at 2 weeks and/or pick their closing date!
+And they can close in a little as 2 – 3 weeks and/or pick their closing date!

-And, with a knowledgeable agent representing the seller, folks accepting an Offerpad offer can expect their agent to help negotiate any requested repairs or find vendors for repairs.
+And, with a knowledgeable agent representing the seller, folks accepting an iBuyer offer can expect their agent to help negotiate any requested repairs or find vendors for repairs.

-A knowledgable agent can help with repair people to complete the work or get estimates to confirm the cost of the repair items identified by Offerpad.
+A knowledgable agent can help find vendors who will complete repairs.
+They can get estimates to confirm the cost of the repair items identified by the iBuyer.
 This is just one of the ways Keller Williams agents can help with the new world of iBuyers.

 ❓ How do I get an Instant Cash Offer?

 Sellers often ask how they can get an instant cash offer for their house.
 Sellers can get multiple cash offers when working with a Certified iReal Estate Pro agent.
 These certified real estate agents have access to several potential buyers.
 These buyers include the typical Opendoor and Offerpad models (also known as iBuyers).
 However, they also have access to institutional buyers and many investors.